webgl/three-musketeers/README.md

     new THREE.BoxGeometry(0.2, 0.2, 0.2),
     new THREE.MeshBasicMaterial({ color: 0xFF0000 })
   );
-  mesh.name = 'CUBE_1'; // assign a name to our mesh
+  // assign a unique name to our mesh to be able to query it later mesh.name = 'CUBE_1';
   scene.add(mesh);

   const renderer = new THREE.WebGLRenderer({ antialias: true });